Joseph Thomas Clover

-Joseph Thomas Clover (born 28 February 1825; baptised 7 May 1825 – 27 September 1882) was an English doctor and innovator of anaesthesia.
+Joseph Thomas Clover (born 28 February 1825; baptised 7 May 1825 – 27 September 1882) was an English medical doctor and innovator of anaesthesia.
 He invented a variety of pieces of apparatus to deliver anaesthetics, including ether and chloroform, safely and controllably.
 By 1871, he had administered anaesthetics 13,000 times without a fatality.

 Clover assisted at surgery of public figures including Napoleon III, Princess Alexandra of Denmark and her husband King Edward VII (then Prince of Wales), Sir Robert Peel, and Florence Nightingale.

 His inventions included the bulky 'Clover's chloroform apparatus' (1862), with which he was often photographed; and the compact 'Clover's portable regulating ether inhaler' (1877), which remained in use well into the 20th century.

 With fellow innovator John Snow, Clover is one of the supporters on the crest of the Royal College of Anaesthetists.

 Early life

 Clover was born in the town of Aylsham, Norfolk to John Wright Clover, a draper and shopkeeper, and Elizabeth Mary Ann Clover (née Peterson) John Wright Clover's second wife (married at Aylsham on 11 June 1821).
 He was educated at the Gray Friars' Priory School, Norwich.
 When he was 16, Clover was apprenticed as a surgical dresser to Charles Gibson, a local surgeon.

 Clover enrolled to study medicine at University College Hospital in 1844, where Joseph Lister (innovator of antisepsis) was a fellow student.